libxml-raku/LibXML-raku/doc/InputCallback.md

 ### Organisation of callback groups in LibXML::InputCallback

 Callback groups are implemented as a stack (Array), each entry holds a an array of the callbacks.
 For the libxml2 library, the LibXML::InputCallback callback implementation appears as one single callback group.
-The Perl implementations however allows one to manage different callback stacks on a per libxml2-parser basis.
+The Raku implementation however allows one to manage different callback stacks on a per libxml2-parser basis.

 Using LibXML::InputCallback
 ---------------------------